SMosegaard/cds-vis/assignments/assignment-1/README.md

 ### Repository structure

-The repository consists of 2 bash scripts, 1 README.md file, and 3 folders.
-The folders contains the following:
+The repository consists of the following elements:

+- 2 bash scripts for setup of the virtual environments, installqtion of requirements, and execution of the code
+- 1 .txt file specifying the required packages
+- 1 README.md file
+- 3 folders
--   in: contains the data.
+    - in: contains data to be processed
--   src: consists of the scipt that will perform the repository objective.
+    - src: consists of the Python code to be executed
--   out: holds the saved results in a .csv format.
+    - out: stores the saved results in a .csv format

 ### Reproducibility